1. Why China? The Supplier Landscape for DTC Dropshipping

 Banggood

-B2C MarketplaceBanggood is a China-based online retailer that sells consumer electronics, gadgets, tools, clothing, and accessories directly to global consumers.
-Unlike AliExpress (a multi-seller marketplace), Banggood is more of a managed retail operation — they buy inventory and sell under their own platform.
+B2C MarketplaceBanggood is a Chinese online retailer leaning heavily into consumer electronics, gadgets, tools, and some clothing.
+It's not a marketplace in the AliExpress sense — it's more of a managed retail operation.
+Banggood buys inventory and sells it under its own platform.

-Business model: Banggood stocks products in its own warehouses (including overseas facilities in the US, EU, Australia, and Hong Kong) and offers a dropshipping program where sellers can list Banggood products and forward orders.
-They provide product data feeds and basic API integration.
+How it works: they stock products in their own warehouses (including facilities in the US, EU, Australia, and Hong Kong) and run a dropshipping program where sellers can list Banggood products and forward orders.
+Data feeds and basic API integration are available.

 Pros